rsocket/rsocket/Protocol.md

 Setup frames MUST always use Stream ID 0 as they pertain to the connection.

-The encoding format for Data and Metadata are included seperately in the SETUP.
+The encoding format for Data and Metadata are included separately in the SETUP.

 Frame Contents